Share this

 by Imran Jahn on Oct 1, 2025

-CarbonLite is the AECB’s practical framework for creating buildings that are genuinely low-energy, comfortable and healthy.
-It takes Passivhaus thinking (modelling with PHPP, focus on fabric, ventilation and airtightness) and packages it into standards that UK designers and builders can deliver cost-effectively.
+CarbonLite is the AECB's framework for buildings that are genuinely low-energy, comfortable and healthy.
+It takes Passivhaus thinking, modelling in PHPP with a focus on fabric, ventilation and airtightness, and turns it into standards that UK designers and builders can actually deliver at sensible cost.
+The point isn't to chase a label.
+It's to predict how a building will perform, build it to match, and then test that it does.

 Ribbon House exterior view showing rear extension in Queen’s Park with precast concrete canopy, large glazing and landscaped garden as part of an AECB CarbonLite retrofit.